wolfgarbe/PruningRadixTrie/README.md

 [SymSpell vs. BK-tree: 100x faster fuzzy string search & spell checking](https://medium.com/@wolfgarbe/symspell-vs-bk-tree-100x-faster-fuzzy-string-search-spell-checking-c4f10d80a078)

 ### Application:
-The PruningRadixTrie is perfect for auto-completion or query completion.
+The PruningRadixTrie is perfect for auto-completion, query completion or any other prefix search in large dictionaries.
 While 36 ms for an auto-complete might seem fast enough for a **single user**, it becomes a completely different story if we have to serve **thousands of users in parallel**.
 Then autocomplete lookups in large dictionaries become only feasible when powered by something much faster than an ordinary radix trie.

 ### Usage: